September 17, 2024

 Another counterargument comes from American philosopher Alvin Plantinga, who separates the teapot from religion by saying that there is in fact evidence against the teapot:

-Russell's Teapot makes the case that an absence of evidence is evidence of absence.
-But according to Plantinga, the reason that we instinctually know the teapot is absurd, is not because of a lack of evidence, but rather an overwhelming amount of evidence against the teapots existence.
-Therefore, according to Plantinga, Russell's Teapot does not apply to religion.
+Bertrand Russell's Teapot makes the case that an absence of evidence is evidence of absence.
+But according to Alvin Plantinga, the reason that we instinctually know the teapot is absurd, is not because of a lack of evidence, but rather an overwhelming amount of evidence against the teapots existence.
+Therefore, according to Alvin Plantinga, Bertrand Russell's Teapot does not apply to religion.

 What other than a teapot?